Epersea/freelancer_helper_rails/README.md

 Tests for the Rate model focus on ensuring that validations work correctly, and that the association with Rate::Input perfoms as expected (rate inputs and rates are created and updated in tandem).

 ### Controllers, routers and views
-- At this point in the development process, the **#index route** just displays general information about the project and a link to the Rate Calculator.
+I have used the standard conventions provided by **resources :rate**.
+Some things of note:
 - The **#new route** takes the user to the Rate Calculator form, which is also divided into Expenses, Hours and Earnings sections.
 I used parameter naming conventions to structure the params hash to facilitate legibility and aid in further calculations.
 - The **#create route** uses a method called rate_input that sanitizes the information received using strong parameters for expenses, hours and earnings.
 Then, this information is sent to the create_for method of the Rate model, where the associated input is updated.
+For both this and the update_for methods, I have implemented transactions to ensure database integrity.
 Then, the input is sent to the **RateCalculator lib class**, which performs the necessary calculations.
 The resulting information is then stored in the Rate.
-- The **#show route** displays information related to a Rate, including the goal rate per hour and the intermediate calculations, as well as links for editing and deleting information.
-- In the **#edit route**, the user accesses a pre-filled form (information is recovered from the Input associated with the Rate to edit).
-This way, they only have to fill the fields they want to modify.
-- The **#update route** relies again on rate_input to sanitize information and sends it to the update method on the model, which updates both rate and input.
-For both this and the create_for methods, I have implemented transactions to ensure database integrity.
-- Finally, the **#destroy route** deletes a rate and its associated input.

-I have included both **controller and (quite basic) system tests** for the above routes, which were a great opportunity to get familiar with the Minitest and Capybara suites and Rails fixtures.
+I have included both **controller and system tests** for the above routes, which were a great opportunity to get familiar with the Minitest and Capybara suites and Rails fixtures.

 ### RateCalculator class
 The RateCalculator class, which resides in /lib, is responsible for **performing the calculations needed to display a rate and assign them to a rate record**.